-I’ll try to answer to answer as many as I can based on my knowledge of Chromebooks, and recommend you the best Chromebooks on the market that fit each criteria.
+I’ll try to answer to answer as many as I can based on my knowledge of Chromebooks, and recommend you the best Chromebooks on the market that fit each criterion.

 Given that there are way too many Chromebooks out there, I’ve scoured the web and hand-picked the top 5 best Chromebooks I could find.
 All of the Chromebooks that made this list are backed by hundreds of positive reviews and have proven their worth.
 Some of them I’ve even tried myself at demo booths, or at work, or I own.

-So, without further ado, here’s my list of the 5 best Chromebooks.
+So, without further ado, here’s my list of the 5 best Chromebooks of 2017.